kuzzleio/sdk-javascript/doc/6/protocols/http/constructor/index.md

 **Note:**

-`customRoutes` are used to define private API routes.
-They can also overwrite existing API routes.
+`customRoutes` are used to define private API routes or to overwrite existing API routes.
 They must have the following format:
 ```js
 {